I studied a masters in International Business Management and graduated in 2012 from Kingston.

 Just this morning whilst starting for work, my little niece stopped me and asked me to play with her.
 Amidst the rush and hurry, I dropped everything aside and had the best 20 minutes I could with her.
 She is the one who makes me laugh the most.

-I am a simple and an extremely spiritual person with very less expectations out of life, believe in sacrifices and would rather spend my life making people who love me, happy.
+I am a simple and an extremely spiritual person with few expectations out of life, believe in sacrifices and would rather spend my life making people who love me, happy.

 We love hearing from all Kingston graduates – no piece of news is too big or small, so whatever you have done or are about to do, email us and let us know!